Belflower Training and consultation

 An Overview of Prevalence, Assessment, Client Engagement and Treatment Interventions

-Individuals diagnosed with a mental illness have varying lifetime prevalence rates for developing a substance use disorder.
+Individuals with a behavioral health diagnosis have varying lifetime prevalence rates for developing a substance use disorder.
 Unfortunately, individuals with co-occurring disorders face numerous challenges, such as an increase in the severity of symptoms, lower treatment adherence rates, higher dropout rates, an increased risk of suicide, and a greater chance of relapse.
 To help providers better understand this population, this workshop will provide education on the prevalence of co-occurring disorders, assessment tools, engagement strategies with specialized populations, and treatment interventions.

 Sign Up